On November 1st, do you find yourself wondering, “What are we going to do with our leftover Halloween candy?”

 Also, make sure you know (and follow!) the specific rules and procedures for the office where you’ll be making the trade.

 Solution #6: Halloween candy rationing

-One of the most common ways things to do with leftover Halloween candy is to ration it out to your kids over time.
-(And this is what we did pre-Switch Witch days!)
+One of the most common things to do with leftover Halloween candy is to ration it out to your kids over time.
+(This is what we did pre-Switch Witch days!)

-This works best if your kids consolidate all of their leftover Halloween candy into one big bowl or bin.
+Whether you have your kids combine all of their leftover Halloween candy into one pot is up to you.

-I do think it is worth it to separate the chocolatey candy from the fruity candy to keep flavors consistent.
-(Biting into a Snickers that tastes like it’s part Starburst is not so delightful, in my humble opinion!)
+You’ll want to be sure to separate the chocolatey candy from the fruity candy to keep flavors consistent.
+(Biting into a Snickers that tastes like it’s part Starburst is not so delightful!)

 It’s a good idea to be consistent with how many pieces your kids get to eat at a time.
 For example, one or two pieces after school and two or three pieces after dinner.

 The biggest drawback about this solution is that it may require a lot of self-discipline on the part of mom and dad!
 You may be tempted to keep dipping into the candy more often than you think you are!

 Helping your kids donate their Halloween candy to the troops is an amazing idea!

 On the JenBradley|MOMs Facebook page, Jessica J. shared about an organization called Operation Gratitude a few years ago.